objectprogr/old_github_io_website/_posts/2017-04-25-Why-worth-it-from-reading-documentation.md

 I often started from writing code without reading documentation, beacuse I'm impatient and I know about it ;) By my impatient I have later many trouble even with basics things, fresh example with jekyll and my simple blog.
 I started from instlled jekyll on Windows and in localhost default site work good, ok.
-I looking for simple theme, and I found this what I wanted (Thinkspace created by [Heiswayi Nrird](https://heiswayi.nrird.com/)).
-Here I would like to thank the creator, beacuse this theme is perfect for me!
+I looking for simple theme, and I found this what I wanted (Thinkspace created by [Heiswayi Nrird](https://heiswayi.nrird.com/)). **NOTE:** Here I would like to thank the creator, beacuse this theme is perfect for me! <br />
 Ok, I instlled it and in localhost on my Windows I customize all.
 I was very happy so I created commit and push this to my github repository.
 What was my suprise when I go to [my website](https://objectprogr.github.io) and I see default layout without my earlier customizations.
 I lost a few hours looking for a solutions.
 Ok, I finded solution and I fixed this, but if I were first read [documentation](https://jekyllrb.com/docs/home/) it would save a lot of time.
 Finally ( already after basic customize my simple blog) I read whole documentation and I'm proud with me, and I do not regret beacuse I have learned many very interesting things.
 {: .alert .alert-info .text-justify}
 <hr>